 In Brijj, stakeholders can easily make work requests to their data and insight teams.
-The portal for this is located in the same place that ongoing work is viewed and managed, reducing the locations that your stakeholders need to visit to collaborate with your teams.
+The request submission portal for this is located in the same place that ongoing work is viewed and managed, reducing the locations that your stakeholders need to visit to collaborate with your teams.

 Why does this matter and how does it help?